CescaNeri/ML-stocks-prediction/README.md

 - Mean Absolute Error
 - Coefficient of Determination (R2)

-As any one of us could guess, the stock market is unstable and, more than often, unpredictable.
+As any one of us could guess, the stock market is unstable and, more than often, **unpredictable**.
 Of course, fundamental factors such as a company’s intrinsic value, assets, quarterly performance, recent investments, and strategies all affect the traders’ trust in the company and thus the price of its stock.

-Only a few of the latter can be incorporated effectively into a mathematical model, making stock price prediction using machine learning challenging and unreliable to a certain extent.
+Only a few of the latter can be incorporated effectively into a mathematical model, making stock price prediction using machine learning **challenging** and **unreliable** to a certain extent.

 [![Renovate enabled](https://img.shields.io/badge/renovate-enabled-brightgreen.svg)](https://renovatebot.com/)
 [![Build status](https://github.com/renovatebot/renovate/workflows/build/badge.svg)](https://github.com/renovatebot/renovate/actions)